Ends Next Week: Get a 40% Bonus on Amex Transfers to British Airways!

 Most airlines charge about 60,000 to 70,000 miles to fly from the U.S. to Europe and back.
 One airline can get you there and back for half that price.

 It’s Iberia, the Spanish flag carrier.
-Depart from the right cities and at the right time, and you can score round-trip flights straight to Madrid (MAD) for just 34,000 miles plus about $200 in taxes and fees – or just 25,000 Amex points with this transfer bonus.
-While you won't get a 40% bonus sending Amex points straight to Iberia, there's a workaround to do it.
+Depart from the right cities and at the right time, and you can score round-trip flights straight to Madrid (MAD) for just 34,000 miles plus about $200 in taxes and fees – or just 27,000 Amex points with this transfer bonus.

 The trick?
 Iberia’s distance-based award pricing system means you have to start your journey from the East Coast hubs of Boston (BOS), Washington, D.C.-Dulles (IAD) or New York City (JFK).
-Luckily for Midwesterners, Chicago-O’Hare (ORD) still works at this price, too – despite some recent troubling signs.
+Luckily for Midwesterners, Chicago-O’Hare (ORD) still works at this price, too.
 Departing from other Iberia outposts like Miami (MIA), Dallas-Fort Worth (DFW), San Francisco (SFO), or Los Angeles (LAX) will cost you more miles.

 You also need to time it right.
 Iberia uses peak and off-peak pricing, which means getting these cheap flights at 34,000 miles requires traveling during the off-peak season.
 Luckily, Iberia’s definition of “off-peak” is typically quite generous: It means you can fly at the lowest rates for nearly 2/3 of the year.
 Mid-June through mid-September are generally considered peak summer season, with some scattered weekends and holidays blocked off, too.
 Check out Iberia’s full calendar to scope out the dates.

 Flying business class to Europe doesn't get any cheaper than this.
 In fact, we consider it one of the best deals in points and miles.
-And with a 40% transfer bonus to British Airways, the best somehow gets even better.
+And with a 30% transfer bonus to British Airways or Iberia, the best somehow gets even better.

 Why not fly like this rather than back in economy when you can do it using fewer points?